 As a collaborating centre, NAFKAM shall:

-- Promote global communication and information exchange in the field of Traditional Medicine/ Complementary and Alternative Medicine (T&CM).
+- At WHO’s request and in collaboration with WHO, continue to promote global communication and information exchange in the field of Traditional, Complementary and Integrative medicine (TCI).

 This implies that NAFKAM, will cooperate with WHO on analysis of global investigations, contribute to the improvement of research methods, increase the competence about the field with professionals and health personnel, as well as participating in collaborative projects in research and information activities about T&CM.